woedev/testing/docs/cios.md

 <div id="js-enabled">

 ::: info
-If you're unable to select `d2x-v1-demo-vWii`, press `B` to exit the installer, and then make sure your SD card is unlocked.
+If you're unable to select `d2x-v1-demo-vWii`, press `B` to exit the installer and then make sure your SD card is unlocked.
 :::

 </div>